1. 5

 Start saving for retirement

 With time on your side, the best time to start saving for retirement is in your 20s.
-You lose out on accumulating more money by postponing opening a retirement savings account until you are old enough and closer to retirement.
+You lose out on accumulating more money by postponing opening a retirement savings account until you are older and closer to retirement.

 Build your credit rating